 Fiberglass, Disposable Panel, Washable metal/synthetic, self-charging (Passive)

 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
+While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
 The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

 Think about it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from entering your Fort Myers home.
 That's definitely the “best” air filtration, but would also be a terrible way to live.